top of page

 About

-Following completion of her thesis work, she aspires to one day work in the Biotech industry and volunteer in medical missions overseas.
+Besides her passion for research, she also enjoys learning Korean and teaching kids.
+She aspires to one day work in the Biotech industry and volunteer in medical missions overseas.

 bottom of page